Maharishi Parāśara

 who are focused on "actions" are calledKarmyogi

 .
 For them, the sole goal is to engage in actions - to enjoy the actions like kids playing a game, and to understand their potency.
-When participation becomes the only purpose - and hence there is no other desire attached to the actions they indulge in, they are calledNishkaam Karmyogi
+When participation becomes the only purpose - and hence all other desires disappear, they are calledNishkaam Karmyogi

 .Nishkaam

-means no desire for a specific outcome.Such actions, invariably, create a community of volunteers around them.
+means "no desire".Such actions, invariably, create a community of volunteers around them.
 It is so because we all have an innate ability to understand the motives.
 People participate wholeheartedly when they see no underlying motive except the fun of working together.
+No wonder children don't need an introduction.
+They just start playing together.
 However, when the community grows, the desires of the community gradually seep in.
 To stay steadfast, a

 Nishkaam Karmyogi